h3dema/tcp-congestion/README.md

         This prevents CUBIC from blindly assuming the previous peak is still valid.

-### Why Does CUBIC Do This?

-Unlike Reno, which always cuts$cwnd$in half, CUBIC uses a more **adaptive** method: (a) If it hits a congestion limit multiple times, it **remembers** that limit and avoids being too aggressive; (b) If the network can handle more traffic, it recovers more aggressively after loss.

-This allows faster recovery and better utilization of high-bandwidth networks, which is why CUBIC is used as the default TCP congestion control in Linux.
+### Command

 You can simulate it using the following command, which will generate the image below:
 ```bash
 python simulation.py  --use-cubic --seed 2 --num-acks 10000
 ```
 <img src="images/cubic.png" width="50%">

+### Why does CUBIC do this?

+Unlike Reno, which always cuts $cwnd$ in half, CUBIC uses a more **adaptive** method:
+(a) If it hits a congestion limit multiple times, it **remembers** that limit and avoids being too aggressive; and (b) If the network can handle more traffic, it recovers more aggressively after loss.

+This allows faster recovery and better utilization of high-bandwidth networks, which is why CUBIC is used as the default TCP congestion control in Linux.